 Thursday, March 19, 2009

 20 -- Houston, We Have a Problem!
+(Houston: June 1971)

 Two days later, Priscilla and I drove into the southwest business district of Houston.
 Across the street from the Galleria with its hotel, office building, ice-skating rink, and three floors of high-end stores, sat Berachah Church with its modest steeple and a very large parking lot.

 It was just afternoon and there were about 10 cars in the parking lot.
 We picked a spot near the office door and let us ourselves in.
 As we wandered around, we discovered a large auditorium with theatre style seating rather than traditional pews.
 Placed in a semi-circle, they faced a small stage with a podium, backed by a choir loft with a large screen hanging from the ceiling for some sort of overhead projection system.
-This was 1971, long before the ubiquitous PowerPoint presentation.
+This was 1970, long before the ubiquitous PowerPoint presentation.
 It was unusual for any type of projection system in college classrooms, much less in a church!
 [I would eventually have the job of cleaning the long rolls of celluloid used for the overhead projector.]

 As we were walking around, one of the staff members discovered us and explained that we would have to vacate until later that evening.
 With our tails between our legs, we excused ourselves as “new tapers” having just arrived from Wisconsin.
 Even though I had long ago cut off my long hippie-style hair, I was sporting a neatly trimmed beard.
 With the beard, I stood out like a sore thumb.
 This was Texas and Col Thieme and his congregation did not tolerate non-conservatives, much less some beardo-weirdo from Wisconsin!
-In spite of my unusual looks, we were politely escorted to the office and introduced the Colonel himself.
+In spite of my unusual looks, we were politely escorted to the office and introduced to the Colonel himself.

 Expecting a reprimand, I was totally caught off guard when the Colonel stood as we entered the office and offered an outstretched hand.
 Inviting us to sit for a minute, he politely listened to a brief recap of our journey.
 At about 6’0, he was stocky and muscular with close-cropped hair, but not a military buzz cut.
 He looked like the ex-football player and Air Force officer that he was.
 I found myself won over by the lively twinkle in his eyes and the pleasant smile on his face.